Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The transaction cost figure includes an element of implicit cost which is the difference between the mid-market price at the time the trade is sent to the market and the eventual price of the trade.
 It is possible for such a cost to be negative; for example when buying an asset the value price might be higher than the actual price paid.

 These total ongoing charges are slightly different from the annual management charge quoted for each fund.
 The difference arises on a number of fronts, including, but not limited to such matters as rounding in the calculation.
 In effect these total ongoing charges give the look through costs to members of investing in the Scheme.
-If we take the Braemar Lifestyle Growth Fund as an example, the total ongoing charge is 0.474%.
-This means 0.474% is an annual cost of investing.
-This is often referred to as 47.4 basis points.
+If we take the Braemar Lifestyle Growth Fund as an example, the total ongoing charge is 0.473%.
+This means 0.473% is an annual cost of investing.
+This is often referred to as 47.3 basis points.

-Using the 0.474 % total ongoing charge on the Braemar Lifestyle Growth Fund we can consider that for a member with £10,000 invested in that fund the cost of investment management in one year would be £47.40.
-Put another way, if there was exactly no investment growth at all, the value of the £10,000 invested would fall to £9,952.60 over a year due to the costs of the fund.
+Using the 0.473% total ongoing charge on the Braemar Lifestyle Growth Fund we can consider that for a member with £10,000 invested in that fund the cost of investment management in one year would be £47.30.
+Put another way, if there was exactly no investment growth at all, the value of the £10,000 invested would fall to £9,952.70 over a year due to the costs of the fund.

-The Braemar Lifestyle Growth Fund is the default growth fund for the Scheme.
-The Trustee therefore considers very carefully the charging structure of this fund and what it is that the managers are seeking to achieve for the Trustee when they are using this fund.
+managers are seeking to achieve for the Trustee when they are using this fund.
 The objective of the fund is broadly to limit volatility and yet provide real returns linked to the equity markets.
 It is therefore reasonable in the view of the Trustee that this fund has costs at the level shown.
 In practice the Trustee is advised (by the Investment Adviser) that for a fund of this nature these total ongoing charge costs are both reasonable and competitive and therefore offer good value.
+For the services provided these costs are also considered to be sustainable and not excessive.

 Value for Members Assessment